What Is Productivity Software? 5 Critical Mistakes Engineering Teams Make

 Unlike traditional code artifacts, prompts are often modified informally.
 Without structured versioning, teams lose traceability.
 When outputs change, root cause analysis becomes difficult.
 Was it a model update, a prompt modification, or context drift?

 Language models are probabilistic systems.
 Even with temperature controls, variability persists.
-In isolated demos, this may be tolerable.
 In regulated industries or customer-facing features, inconsistency undermines trust and predictability.

 What Sustainable AI Development Actually Requires